-This is the percent of patients that were administered the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This is the percent of patients that have received the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Thornton Hall Nursing and Rehabilitation Center, 16.53% Percentage of Patients
+In Thornton Hall Nursing and Rehabilitation Center, 5.26% of Patients

 Ability to Keep Residents Mobile

-In Thornton Hall Nursing and Rehabilitation Center, 23.38% Percentage of Residents
+In Thornton Hall Nursing and Rehabilitation Center, 8.39% of Residents

 Short-term Care: Rehospitalizations

-In Thornton Hall Nursing and Rehabilitation Center, 23.38 Percentage of Residents Rehospitalized
+In Thornton Hall Nursing and Rehabilitation Center, 8.39% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Thornton Hall Nursing and Rehabilitation Center, 11.33 Percentage of Patients
+In Thornton Hall Nursing and Rehabilitation Center, 23.36% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Thornton Hall Nursing and Rehabilitation Center, 75.1% Percentage of Resident
+In Thornton Hall Nursing and Rehabilitation Center, 78.32% of Resident

 Scores for Norfolk, VA